Robby955/spam/README.md

 This dataset consists of 4601 email observations, each labelled as spam (1) or not spam (0).
 There are 57 predictors, each being the relative frequencies of the most commonly occuring words and symbols in the email.

 We use gradient boosting in R and model blending techniques to improve our accuracy.
+We also use desicion trees, and demonstrate how R can create tree plots.

 ![What is this](images/myimage3.png)